codevise/pageflow/doc/export_and_import.md

 The specified importer class can implement 3 specific class methods which are called during the diferent stages of the import:
-- `import_file(file_data)` - called once for each exported file (in this case the registered `Package` file), with the data of the file formatted as a ruby hash.
+- `import_file(file_data, file_mappings)` - called once for each exported file (in this case the registered `Package` file), with the data of the file formatted as a ruby hash.
-- `update_association_ids(file_data, file_mappings)` - file types that reference other
- ActiveRecord models through ActiveRecord associations need to update the foreign keys which point to the associated record upon import.
-Therefore in a second pass (after re-creating the record via `import_file`) the importer is passed the files data again plus a `file_mapping` hash which stores the the transition from old to new id.
- File types which do not reference other files via `belongs_to` associations can simply omit this method.
+  File types that reference other ActiveRecord models through ActiveRecord associations need to update the foreign keys which point to the associated record upon import.
+To achieve this, the importer is passed the files data plus a `file_mapping` hash which stores the transition from old to new id.
+File types which do not reference other files via `belongs_to` associations can simply ignore this parameter.
 - `upload_files(collection_directory, file_mappings)` - after data import, when all records are
 recreated and their foreign keys updated, the attachment files need to get uploaded (and eventually reprocessed).
 The importer class can specify how this upload is being achieved.
 If this method is omitted, it is assumed that the file type adheres to the `UploadableFile`-interface and has a single `attachment` which gets `publish!`ed after upload.
+- `publish_files(entry)` - some files rely on other (associated) files as prerequisites for processing.
+In this last step of import, the importer class' `publish_files` method is called with the newly crteated entry as a parameter.
+The importer class is responsible to publish/process all files created by it.

 #### The `import_file` stage
 In this first stage the importer class is responsible for creating the record with all